boyter/boyter.org/content/posts/2017-05-08-identify-software-licenses-python-vector-space-search-ngram-keywords.md

 A file with a name such as LICENSE or COPYING is likely to exist in the root folder of any project and contain license information.
 If not have a look inside the readme (if it exists).
 This file if found and it has a license that we can identify then it becomes the base license for all files inside the project.
 However files inside the project itself may have a header which must also be considered.

-One thing that I didn&#8217;t consider at first is that there may be another license/copying file somewhere deeper inside the file tree.
+One thing that I didn't consider at first is that there may be another license/copying file somewhere deeper inside the file tree.
 Something to consider for later.

 First thought was to just use the vector space search algorithm.
 It really is my hammer for every problem.
 It works reasonably well for a lot of them, is fast enough in most cases and generally gets the job done.
 Thankfully I had already written [one for Python][5] a while ago.
-Don&#8217;t hate please, I wrote this 10 years ago when I was first learning it and yes its not Pythonic but works.
+Don't hate please, I wrote this 10 years ago when I was first learning it and yes its not Pythonic but works.
 One thing to note is that licenses tend to be of different length.
 This means that licenses that are closer to each other in length will be matched more closely using the vector space which is a cool side effect of how it works.

 So the algorithm is,